This article is available as an audio version on all major podcast directories such as iTunes, Spotify and many more. Just search for Purple-Roof!

 “What is the real economic benefit of building a green roof?”

 How is it possible that in Washington DC more or less every building has a green roof, but just over the border on the other side of the street in Fairfax County one rarely sees a green roof built voluntarily?

 We’d like to take a close look at this from a purely economic perspective without the environmental or architectural discussion.
-Just the pure finance.
+Just